lewisblake/MRA-Parallel/README.md

 This quantity determines the buffer between the boundaries of a region where knots can be placed. offsetPercentage is also used at the coarsest resolution to extend the maximal x and y domain boundaries as to include data points that may be exactly on the boundary within a region.
 The domain boundaries define a rectangular region determined by the minimal and maximal x and y coordinate locations.
-Preferably set offsetPercentage to be a smaller number (e.g. 0.01).
+Preferably set offsetPercentage to be a small number (e.g. 0.01).

 NUM_WORKERS: Number of workers in the parallel pool.
 See PARALLELIZATION above.
 Default is 4.

 verbose: Boolean variable indicating whether to produce progress indicators.
+Default is true.

 resultsFilePath: Optional file path to save results for each calculationType.
 Set to be a string (e.g. resultsFilesPath = '/Users/JerryGarcia/Desktop/';).